 - Keep only the chicks that hatch before or during the “popcorn” phase.
 What does that mean?
-If you’ve ever made popcorn in the microwave then you know that they’re is a few initial kernels popping, then a ton of them one right after the other, and then just a random kernel popping here and there at the end.
+If you’ve ever made popcorn in the microwave then you know that there are a few initial kernels popping, then a ton of them one right after the other, and then just a random kernel popping here and there at the end.
 You can cull the less vigorous chicks who straggle along on hatching (the random kernels at the end).
 This selection point improves vigor by culling chicks that are slow to hatch.

-- Only keep chicks to rear that are normal and correct.
+- Only keep chicks to raise that are normal and correct.
 Chicks with crossbeak, crooked toes, missing nails or eyes, or any other gross (meaning obvious, not eww yuck!) deformity should be culled out as soon as possible.
 While some of these issues can be caused by incubator problems, it’s also just as likely to be something genetic.
 Do not keep chickens for breeding that have any deformities.
 This selection point improves the natural health of your flock by culling chicks that would not be able to care for themselves as well as they should, or at all.

 - Keep only breeding birds that are free of serious conformational faults.
-These faults include, but are not limited to, wry tails (the physical sign of a twisted spine and pelvis) and missing tails (unless they’re one of the few rumpless breeds).
-Both wry and missing tails can effect the ability of a hen to easily lay eggs and/or increase the likelihood of vent prolapse.
+These faults include but are not limited to, wry tails (the physical sign of a twisted spine and pelvis) and missing tails (unless they’re one of the few rumpless breeds).
+Both wry and missing tails can affect the ability of a hen to easily lay eggs and/or increase the likelihood of vent prolapse.
 This selection point improves the natural health and reproductive ability of the flock by culling breeders will undesirable or harmful genetics.

 The fourth set of selection points for breeding healthy chickens focuses on improving the natural health of the flock.
 Chickens, at least until very recently, are a type of livestock.
 The thing that separates livestock and pets is that livestock are managed and bred in such a way that health and birth (or hatching) should involve as little human assistance as possible.
 Whereas with pets it’s entirely the opposite.
 Ask me about the lady with the broody hen and an almost $400 vet bill… Or the lady wanting to know the best treatment for her “roo” with a dangling, bone-sticking-out leg while she waits a week for her next paycheck so she can get the chicken into a vet to have the limb amputated…